pingcap/tidb-operator/en/deploy-on-aws-eks.md

 ## Deploy

-This section describes how to deploy EKS, TiDB operator, TiDB cluster and monitor.
+This section describes how to deploy EKS, TiDB operator, the TiDB cluster, and the monitoring component.

 ### Deploy EKS, TiDB Operator, and TiDB cluster node pool